-Mastering Risk, Reliability, and Safety: A Comprehensive Overview of Techniques
+Risk, Reliability, and Safety Techniques — A Comprehensive Overview

-• Over 100 specialized techniques exist — each designed for specific challenges and industries.
+• Over 100 specialised techniques exist — each designed for specific challenges and industries

-• Understanding the landscape allows organizations to make better decisions, allocate resources effectively, and drive continuous improvement.
+• Understanding the landscape allows organisations to make better decisions, allocate resources effectively, and drive continuous improvement

 Category Benefits Limitations